How to Clearly Communicate What You Want (and Get It!)

 3) Don’t Ask for a Carbon Copy of Another Site

-Once you learn how to specify what you’re looking for, be very clear that you do not want exactly what you’re showing to your designer.
+Once you learn how to specify what you’re looking for, be very clear that you do not want an exact copy of what you’re showing to your designer.
 This should be a given, but unfortunately with some it’s not.
-Make sure that you’ve partnered with a designer that takes the time to get to know you, your business and your target market.
-The best designers out there are those that understand the importance of brand and marketing strategy.
+Make sure that you’ve partnered with a designer who takes the time to get to know you, your business and your target market.
+The best designers out there are those who understand the importance of brand and marketing strategy.

 We take the time and care to get to know these three essential areas within every business we’re partnered with.
 That information, paired with a CLEAR understanding of what you’re drawn to visually and why, is how we’re able to deliver unique, custom and completely on-target design solutions for our clients.

-Far too often we receive redesign requests from people that are completely dissatisfied with work they paid good money for.
-This pains us because it’s completely unnecessary for anyone to ever waste time and money on a design they don’t LOVE and that doesn’t completely represents their business.
+Far too often we receive redesign requests from people who are completely dissatisfied with work they paid good money for.
+This pains us because it’s completely unnecessary for anyone to ever waste time and money on a design they don’t LOVE and one that doesn’t completely represent their business.

 Prevention begins with learning how to clearly communicate what you want and what experience you want to convey.